Marc Balkin, Investment Committee, Alitheia IDF

 Meachin is a frequent speaker and forum participant on issues of corporate governance, private equity, and investment banking at director conferences and university business and law schools in the U.S. and internationally.
 He has lived and worked in New York, Tokyo, London, Paris, South Africa, and Zimbabwe and traveled extensively on business in the U.S., Canada, Europe, China, India, Southeast Asia, the Middle East, Latin America, Southern Africa, Australia, and New Zealand.
 Meachin, who was born in Devon, England, and spent his formative years in Kwa-Zulu Natal, South Africa, is a citizen of both the U.S. and the U.K. He received his MBA with distinction from Harvard Business School.
 He holds graduate qualifications from Cambridge University and the French Petroleum Institute, Paris (which he attended as the Total Oil Company Scholar from South Africa).
 He received a bachelor's degree in chemical engineering from the University of Cape Town, where he served on the Students' Representative Council (SRC), and a bachelor's degree in physical science (first class) from the University of Natal in South Africa, where he was the recipient of a SA Breweries scholarship and the Hilton College Old Boys scholarship.
 He matriculated (first class) from Hilton College in Kwa-Zulu Natal.

-Kheepe is a seasoned marketing, strategy and innovation professional with solid general management and entrepreneurial experience and a proven track record of improving operating performance of teams, businesses and brands.
-He has worked with and advised top leadership in government and in the private sector.
+Kheepe is currently managing partner at Mark to Market Capital and a Director at VC Capital.
+He is a seasoned marketing, strategy and innovation professional with solid general management and entrepreneurial experience and a proven track record of improving operating performance of teams, businesses and brands.
+Previously holding positions such as the founder board member of the Marketing Association of South Africa, the founder marketing director of Brand South Africa, the executive lead of customer strategy at Deloitte Digital, an advisor to the Board Chair of Eskom, the head of strategy, innovation and marketing at FNB (a division of First Rand Bank), a marketing manager at Nedbank, and brand manager at African Bank and Procter & Gamble, Kheepe has also worked with and advised top leadership in government and in the private sector.
 He is an IE/Brown Executive MBA graduate and Strategy & Innovation graduate from Oxford University’s Said Business School.

-David Muller, Vice President of Engineering, Experian Consumer Direct
+David Muller, Vice President of Application Development, Populus Financial Group

-David Muller is the Vice President of Engineering at Experian Consumer Direct, leading the technical team that oversees the delivery of web and mobile applications for the consumer marketplace.
+David Muller is the Vice President of Application Development at Populus Financial Group.
+He was previously VP of Engineering at Experian Consumer Direct, leading the technical team that oversees the delivery of web and mobile applications for the consumer marketplace.
 He is passionate about data and KPIs, recognizing that the quality, content and relationship of data truly drive value for an organization.

 Muller has more than 20 years of global experience in leading corporations in the successful delivery of cost-effective, high-performance solutions.
 He has solid experience in developing and implementing business strategies with relevant policy, building business support and allowing organizations to respond quickly as conditions change.
 His multi-industry knowledge and out-of-the-box thinking help organizations deliver lasting value to their customers.